 Having Division 1 athletes pledge your house is always tricky.
 On one hand, their presence around jersey-chasing sorority girls alone will instantly transform any mixer into a moist Hurricane Katrina party.
 And risk management?
 Forget about it.
 No GDI is bullrushing a closed party when a 6’5”, 300+ stack of meat is working the door.

-However, a lot of logistic issues end up arising when these beefsticks get bids, namely, figuring out a way to intimidate dudes who are not only twice your size, but who you’ll be calling the shittiest pledge ever on Friday, then turning around and rooting your fucking balls off for him on Gameday Saturday.
+However, a lot of logistic issues end up arising when these beefsticks get bids, namely, figuring out a way to intimidate dudes who are not only twice your size, but who you’ll be calling the worst pledge ever on Friday, then turning around and rooting for him on Gameday Saturday.
 (Pro-tip: make him as unstable as possible and repeatedly bang his head with a hard object, Junior Seau-style).

 The result of these hurdles?
 Less and less fraternity gentleman are suiting up on Sundays.